tilde-lab/docker-aiida-crystal/README.md

 # Known bugs

-Presently, there are several known bugs:
+Presently, there are one known bug:

-1. `torquessh` node has 1 processor by default, that prohibits testing `Pcrystal` code.
+`torquessh` node has 1 processor by default, that prohibits testing `Pcrystal` code.
 Please run
 ```
    docker-compose exec --user root torquessh "qmgr set node torquessh np=2"
 ```
 after the containers have beed started.
-2. `verdi` daemon is not started; to start it please run `./verdi daemon start`.